JillieKang/natural-language-processing/README.md

 R scripts, R Markdown files, and HTML files are available in the `practices` folder.
 The rendered HTML files can be accessed via the links below.

+## Projects

+The `projects` folder contains independent NLP and text-as-data analysis projects applying computational social science methods to real-world cases.

+### Public Opinion Analysis of Democratic Party Supporters toward Kwon Young-guk, Democratic Labor Party Presidential Candidate (민주노동당 대선후보 권영국에 대한 더불어민주당 지지층의 여론 분석)

+This project examines how supporters of the Democratic Party discussed Kwon Young-guk, the Democratic Labor Party's presidential candidate, during the South Korean presidential election in 2025.
+The project applies text-as-data methods to online political discourse and includes:

+* A project report in PDF format
+* Source code used for data collection, preprocessing, and analysis
+* Data visualizations and analytical outputs

+Both the report and the corresponding R scripts are available in the `projects` folder.

 ## Rendered HTML Files
 [1.
 String Manipulation for Text Preprocessing](https://JillieKang.github.io/natural-language-processing/practices/001_string_manipulation.html)